 Your spine is made of many bones called vertebrae.
 Your spinal cord runs downward through a canal in the center of these bones.
 The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body for movement and sensation.

-Acute spinal cord injury (SCI) is due to a traumatic injury that results in a bruise (also called a contusion), a partial tear, or a complete tear (called a transection) in the spinal cord.
+Acute spinal cord injury (SCI) is due to a traumatic injury that bruises, partially tears, or completely tears the spinal cord.
 SCI is a common cause of permanent disability and death in children and adults.